FontysICT-sem1

 }

-the programmer can change it without causing problems elsewhere in code that uses it, external code calls the method GetAge() and it will work without problems after the change.
+Because the field age was private, the programmer can change it without causing problems elsewhere in code that uses it.
+External code calls the method GetAge() and it will work without problems after the change.

-: a piece of behavior of a program is shielded.
-This makes it easier to reuse part of your program.
+Suppose there is a bug in (the value of fields of) a certain class.
+With private fields, you know that the bug must be somewhere in the class itself.
+This is called Encapsulation: a piece of behavior of a program is shielded.
+This makes it easier to reuse parts of your program.